miltonbecker/redux-project/README.md

-### This is the boilerplate.
+### This is just the boilerplate.
 Please check the code of the other branches

-# Check

-You can check the step-3 branch up and running at http://miltonbecker.com:8000